Concepts

 - SecNumCloud : ANSSI qualification integrated into the Cloud Temple environment

-- Audit and Traceability: Full logging of actions per domain
+- Audit and traceability : Complete logging of actions per domain

-VM encryption can be activated with a single click from the Console.
+Virtual machine encryption is enabled with a single click from the Console.

-For a detailed step-by-step guide with screenshots, see the VM Encryption Tutorial.
+For a detailed procedure with screenshots, see the virtual machine encryption tutorial.

 Prerequisites

-- Key provider configured: A HSM/KMS provider must be enabled on the vStack
+- Configured key provider : An HSM/KMS provider must be enabled on the vStack

-- Service subscription: Advanced protection service must be subscribed
+- Service subscription : The advanced protection service must be subscribed to

-Note: For more details on prerequisites and the complete procedure, refer to the VM Encryption Guide.
+Note : For more details on the prerequisites and the complete procedure, refer to the VM encryption guide.

 Limitations and considerations